yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

 Voltage data
 ^^^^^^^^^^^^

-The voltage data is read from the omapconf utility and then parsing out the required information to be later sent to the visualization tool.
+The voltage data is read from the omapconf utility and then parses out the required information to be later sent to the visualization tool.
 The file system comes with a script that does this functionality.